-Please go to the WKU Graduate School admission (use your WKU number) and click both certificate (132) and endorsement (1764).
+Please go to the WKU Graduate School admission (use your WKU number) and click certificate (132) and then go back into the same place and click endorsement (1764).
 Doing so allows you to be counted in a program in gifted education at WKU and provides the opportunity for you to earn a paper certificate showing your completed program.
+There is no cost to going back into admission twice.